Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Introduction

-Second, we develop a novel screening procedure to {\textbf{identify and exclude misaligned data sources}}.
-Recognizing that certain distributional shifts can violate the MAR assumption in practical settings, we develop a debiased discrepancy measure method based on the mean squared difference of certain conditional mean model between sources.
+In addition, we develop a novel screening procedure to {\textbf{identify and exclude misaligned data sources}}.
+Recognizing that certain distributional shifts between the $\Lsc\Msc_r$ and $\Usc\Csc$ sources can violate the CAM assumption in practical settings, we develop a debiased discrepancy measure method based on the mean squared difference of certain conditional mean model between sources.
 This screening mechanism prioritizes statistical validity by automatically detecting and excluding BM sources not sufficiently aligned with the target $\mathcal{UC}$ population.
 Compared to most existing fusion methods that assume perfect transportability, our approach provides protection against bias from misaligned sources while maintaining power to detect truly transportable ones.
 Also, our approach is rigorously sharper than the commonly used sensitivity analysis strategy based on the mean difference of certain statistics between sources.

-Third, we introduce a \textbf{semi-supervised framework} that leverages large unlabeled samples to further enhance efficiency of the BM-fused estimator.
-By projecting the estimator onto the function space of fully observed covariates, we achieve strictly smaller asymptotic variance than the estimator using only $\mathcal{LC}$ and $\mathcal{LM}_r$ samples.
-This advancement reflects a more effective utilization of the $\mathcal{UC}$ samples in BM fusion problems compared to existing approaches. {Collectively, these innovations enable DEFUSE to achieve robust and efficient data fusion under realistic conditions where blockwise missingness, semi-supervised learning, and distributional shifts coexist.}